 No menu items!

-Costa Rica to launch coffee carbon-neutrality pilot program
+Costa Rica launches coffee carbon-neutrality pilot program

+Ripe coffee cherries may be red, but their farming and processing is about to become green with a new project announced by the Agriculture and Livestock Ministry (MAG) on Tuesday.
 With $1.27 million in funding from the Inter-American Development Bank, the pilot program will tackle Costa Rican coffee’s excess carbon production, moving towards the country’s goal of becoming the first carbon-neutral country by 2021.

 Along with being a large producer of greenhouse gasses, the coffee sector is also extremely susceptible to production losses from climate change.
 Temperature increases have a devastating affect on the quality of coffee.